smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

    a recursive list in Java ``List<List<List....``).
 2. A structure cannot contain a cyclical set of members marked with the :ref:`required-trait` that refers back to itself.
+3. A union MUST contain at least one member that does not refer back to itself.

 The following recursive shape definition is **valid**: